 What felt right 3 years ago feels wrong today.

 It’s a human condition called growth.
 It’s normal and shouldn’t be feared.
 It was time to trim the dreams list.

 - Get a Ph.D. while working full time.

 - Learn a subset of economics and teach it.

 - Learn a martial arts defense program and teach it.

-- Teach (insert person’s name) to swim
+- Teach a family member to swim

 - Travel to something like 70 countries.

 My workout routine changed and a time record in running no longer made sense.

 Ph.D sounded good but it wasn’t really my dream.
 It was more of a desire to make my family proud.